November 2023 Update.

 A woman is clearly going to knock the socks off her male competitor by holding the mallet in her outstretched hand for the longest time.

-The slogan on the hillside reads “Let’s Open the Route!”
+The slogan on the hillside reads “Let’s Open the Route!”.

 This is giving recognition to the arm wrestler who has fulfilled a quota – perhaps in record time or simply by the amount of work she has contributed.

-The images are intended to create the impression of ‘wow look that girl is tough’.
+The images are intended to create the impression of ‘wow, look that girl is tough’.

 In North Korea (as in almost all around the world) it is still seen as unusual that a woman can be physically tougher than a man.

 Dressed in work clothes, these are young women competing on an equal footing and winning.
-Certainly, someone to be admired but stripped of femininity made to look like the odd one out.
+Certainly, someone to be admired but stripped of femininity and made to look like the odd one out.